mjscivier/AndroidAPS-2/README.md

 ## Dynamic ISF

+To access Dynamic ISF, please use the Dynamic ISF branch.
+This has the following changes from standard AAPS Master:

 Dynamic ISF uses Chris WIlson's model to determine ISF instead of a static profile settings.
 This is applied only in the openAPSSMB plugin.
 The openAPSAMA plugin continues to use profile settings for ISF.

 The equation implemented is: ISF = 277700 / ( BG * TDD )